Kcnarf/d3-voronoi-map/README.md

 ## Examples

 - [The Individual Costs of Being Obese in the U.S. (2010)](https://bl.ocks.org/kcnarf/e649c8723eff3fd64a23f75901910930), a remake of [HowMuch.net's post](https://howmuch.net/articles/obesity-costs-visualized)
+- a [simple example](https://bl.ocks.org/Kcnarf/95fbcdb4e58a4e048867667c23071a28) explains how to switch from a live arrangement to a static arrangement

 ## Installing